 Ride across the country at 63 — foolish said our children.
 When we arrived in Missoula, Montana they knew we would make it.
 Better in the doing than the telling.

 Hike the Long Trail in Vermont at 73.
 Better in the telling than the doing — we had a lot of rain!

-So today you will graduate from the Stanford Graduate School of Business!
+So today you will graduate from Stanford GSB!
 Well done!
 Let’s give them a hand.